-Scratch files are fully functional files, which support syntax highlighting, code completion, and all other features for the corresponding file type.
+Scratch files are fully functional files that support syntax highlighting, code completion, and all other features for the corresponding file type.
 For example, while working on one project, you may come up with an idea for a method that you could later use in another project.
-You can create a scratch file with a draft of the method, which is not stored in your project directory, but can be accessed and opened from another project.
+You can create a scratch file with a draft of the method, which is not stored in your project directory but can be opened when you're working on any other project.
 You can use scratch files to draft code constructs, HTTP requests, JSON documents, and so on.

 You can run a C# scratch file or any of its parts using C# Interactive.

-- Select the desired part of the code in the scratch file.
-You can successively extend selection with Ctrl+Alt+Right or select the whole file contents with Ctrl+A.
+Select the desired part of the code in the scratch file.
+You can successively extend selection with Control+W or select the whole file contents with Control+A.

 Create a scratch buffer